How should your city move – in daily life and in times of crisis?Join the conversation and help reimagine urban mobility.

 Urban mobility affects us all — from everyday travel habits to unexpected events caused by natural hazards, infrastructure breakdowns, or social challenges.
 These disruptions highlight the urgent need for mobility systems that are adaptive, inclusive, and resilient.

-As part of the AntifragiCity project, citizens’ forums will take place in Bratislava, Larissa, and Thessaloniki.
-In each city, around 40 residents will be randomly selected to take part in a structured process to explore urban mobility, its challenges, compromises, and possible opportunities.
+As part of the AntifragiCity project, citizens’ forums took place in Bratislava, Larissa, and Thessaloniki.
+In each city, around 40 residents were randomly selected to take part in a structured process to explore urban mobility, its challenges, compromises, and possible opportunities.

 A citizens’ forum brings together a diverse group of residents to consider a public issue in depth.
 The process is designed to support open learning, respectful dialogue, and independent thinking.
 Moreover, citizens forums are ideologically neutral, starting without any predetermined views, agendas, or outcomes.

-Your perspective will help inform how cities prepare for the mobility challenges of today and tomorrow.
+The in-person citizens’ forums have concluded, but the conversation continues online!
+Your input will help shape AntifragiCity’s research and inform how cities prepare for the mobility challenges of today and tomorrow.

 What are the AntifragiCityforums about?